I Bought an Inflatable Family Pool for Summer and I’m Not Even Sorry

 Additional Pool Accessories

-Since our pool is set up in the back yard, which is full of trees, a cover was essential.
+Since our pool is set up in the backyard, which is full of trees, a cover was essential.

 I decided on a solar cover, which would also help keep the water temperature a little warmer.
 That is once our NC weather gets it together!